 Wallaby Creek Festival is held over a three day weekend in late September.

-It is different from many other events on this page since the entrance itself costs money and not really a little of it, but it is a popular one with a bunch of performers and activities for families.
+It is different from many Cape York events on this page since the entrance itself costs money and not really a little of it, but it is a popular one with a bunch of performers and activities for families.

 Mareeba Rodeo is held in mid July every year, over a three day weekend at the Kerribee Park rodeo grounds.